LDixon82/CyberSecurity22/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+What is the main advantage of automating configuration with Ansible?

+- <b>Using Playbooks in Ansible is one of maine advantages of Ansible.
+Playbooks are Ansible configuration files, and the language for writing them is YAML.</b>

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._

-- ...
-- ...
+- Install Docker to the ELK server, Install docker.io, python3-pip, and Docker module
 ```javascript
 ---
 - name: Configure Elk VM with Docker